-“The fact that bio-natural gas as a fuel is also a driving technology for the future is proven by the many fact-finding visits we get to Augsburg from other transport companies and the countless invitations we get for lectures on the subject across Europe,” commented Casazza.
-In the overall balance, nothing can beat bio-natural gas buses in the coming decades – not even electric buses.
+The day of the award ceremony, busplaner editor Julia Lenhardt stated,“We would like to commend this exemplary sustainability in the omnibus segment.
+The fact that bio-natural gas as a fuel is also a driving technology for the future is proven by the many fact-finding visits to Augsburg from other transport companies and the countless invitations SWA received for lectures on the subject across Europe.
+In the overall balance, nothing can beat bio-natural gas buses in the coming decades – not even electric buses.“

 Like SWA’s success story, similar initiatives to help improve the ecological footprint of public transport are underway, as it is the case in Helsinki, but this is another Bioenergy-Day story…